Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ### My Terminal Gets Funky With Commit Messages

-Working with commit messages can often bring us to other text editor programs.
-By default, many commands around git commits use the vim program.
-The program vim is really great at displaying text!
-However, vim uses unique navigation keys.
+If we don't supply a commit message as part of the commit command, Git will try to open a text editor where we can supply a message interactively.
+Git is usually set up to use a program called `vim` by default. vim is really great at displaying text!
+However, the way we work with files in vim is somewhat unique.

 When a git commit command opens up the vim program, we navigate by: